TelegramBots/book/src/2/reply-markup.md

 ### Callback buttons

-When a user presses a [callback button], no messages are sent to the chat, and your bot simply receives an `update.CallbackQuery` instead.
+When a user presses a [callback button], no messages are sent to the chat, and your bot simply receives an `update.CallbackQuery` instead _(containing many information)_.
 Upon receiving this, your bot should answer to that query within 10 seconds, using `AnswerCallbackQuery` _(or else the button gets momentarily disabled)_

 In this example, the arrays of `InlineKeyboardButton` are constructed from tuples `(title, callbackData)`: